Chart Color Schemes

 Swansea has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Ten projects identified by AreaSearch are likely to impact the area, significantly influencing its performance.
+Ten projects identified by AreaSearch are likely to impact the area, significantly influencing its performance due to changes in local infrastructure, major projects, and planning initiatives.
 Key projects include Swansea Channel Permanent Dredging Solution, 42-44 Lake Road Residential Development, Swansea Channel Dredging and Sand Transfer System, and Swansea Seawall Stabilisation.
-The following list details those expected to be most relevant.
+The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.